DevMountain/node-drills/README.md

 Set up an express server that listens on port 3000.

 ### App 3 - Get and post
-Create an array of items (movies, names, cars, etc) and create `GET` and `POST` endpoints for that array.
+Create `GET` and `POST` endpoints for the items array.
 Send the results with an `ok` status code.

 ### App 4 - JS files
-Create an array of objects in the data.js file.
-Require this in your index.js file and create `GET` and `POST` endpoints.
-Send the results with an `ok` status code.
+Export the data in the data.js file and require it in your index.js file.
+Create `GET` and `POST` endpoints for the data and send the results with an `ok` status code.

 ### App 5 - CRUD, Queries and params
-Create CRUD endpoints on an array of objects.
+Create CRUD endpoints on the supplied data.
 - `GET` all objects.
 - `POST` a new object.
 - Use `req.params` to `GET` one object.